sdc-china/IDA-doc/_posts/2018-11-16-references-install-ida-by-argocd.md

 References:
 - [https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/#kustomizing-helm-charts](https://argo-cd.readthedocs.io/en/stable/user-guide/kustomize/#kustomizing-helm-charts)

-### 1.2 Setup private helm charts repository (Optional)
+### 1.2 Setup helm charts

+You can setup helm charts by either of the following steps.

+#### 1.2.1 Online installtion - use public helm charts repository

 If internet is available in your network, you can deploy IDA and Selenium by the following public helm charts repositories:
 - IDA Helm Charts Repository: [https://sdc-china.github.io/ida-operator](https://sdc-china.github.io/ida-operator)
 - Selenium Helm Charts Repository: [https://www.selenium.dev/docker-selenium](https://www.selenium.dev/docker-selenium)

+#### 1.2.2 Offline installtion - use private helm charts repository for offline installtion
-Otherwise, you can setup private helm charts repository in your intranet as below:
+You can setup private helm charts repository in your intranet as below:

 - The helm charts repository can be hosted by any web server, the layout of the repository looks like this: